spatialaudio/signals-and-systems-exercises/README.md

 The [Anaconda distribution](https://www.anaconda.com/distribution/) is a very convenient solution to install a required environment, i.e. to have access to the Jupyter Notebook renderer with a Python compiler on a personal computer.
 It is very likely that a very recent installation of Anaconda already delivers all required packages just using the `root` environment.
 We actually do not need very special packages.
 However, if `root` is not working immediately, creating and activating a dedicated environment `mydsp` might be useful.
 Do the following steps

-- get at least python 3.8x, numpy, scipy, matplotlib, notebook, jupyterlab, ipykernel, the other packages are very useful tools for convenience
+- get at least python 3.8x, numpy, sympy, scipy, matplotlib, notebook, jupyterlab, ipykernel, the other packages are very useful tools for convenience

 `conda create -n mydsp python=3.8 pip numpy scipy matplotlib notebook jupyterlab pydocstyle pycodestyle autopep8 flake8 ipykernel nb_conda jupyter_nbextensions_configurator jupyter_contrib_nbextensions`